 The Qualifications and Training You’ll Need for This Work

-To become a biomedical engineer, you’ll need to complete relevant qualifications and training.
+, you’ll need to complete relevant qualifications and training.
 For example, you will need to have a bachelor’s degree in engineering first.
 You may decide to specifically focus on a biomedical engineering program for this undergraduate degree or study a broader area but opt for some biological science electives along the way.

 After that, it generally helps to have a post-graduate degree of some type too, particularly if you want to go as far as possible in the field.
 A master’s or Ph.D. will make it easier for you to eventually get into a management role if that’s something you’re interested in.

 Since biomedical engineers typically need to have more of a research orientation during their university program(s), it is wise to choose a college where you will have good resources available for this and where the university has a history of excellence in research.
 It pays, too, to complete internships during your studies with established, well-regarded businesses, clinics and/or hospitals.